JanMarcelKezmann/Apache-Airflow-Beam-TensorFlow-Examples/README.md

     $ git clone https://github.com/JanMarcelKezmann/Apache-Airflow-Beam-TensorFlow-Examples.git

 ### Setup Ubuntu WSL for Windows Users

+<p>Take a look at <a href="">Markdown</a> file, to get a detailed setup tutorial for Ubuntu on Windows and for the correct configuration of Airflow.</p>
-<p>The Setup process for Ubuntu and Airflow below is heavily based on the Medium Article written by Ryan Roline.
+<p>The Setup process for Ubuntu and Airflow is heavily based on the Medium Article written by Ryan Roline.
 It's main differences are the Python Version and the installation of apache-airflow including the Celery package.
 Therefore I recommend to read the full article if some problems with the below mentioned steps occur, but be aware to use the correct Versions and Ubuntu Instance for the Setup.
 The URL reference can be found at the end of the README.</p>

 **Steps:**